e-mit/vat-invoice/README.md

 If all workflows on the test image have passed, the SHA256 of the newly-built release image is compared with the most recent [image on Docker Hub](https://hub.docker.com/r/emit5/vat-invoice).
 If the hash has changed, the new image is pushed to Docker Hub and deployed to Google Cloud Run as a new revision.

-The triggering commit for new release images must be tagged (with a semantic version), else this process will fail and no push/deployment occurs.
+The triggering commit for new release images must be tagged (with a semantic version), else this process will cancel and no push/deployment occurs.

 ## License